Grief and Loss

 If a person, pet, experience, or a part of yourself you deeply care for has died, I get it.

-And slowly you'll breathe again.
+But with space and patience, slowly you'll breathe again.